Catherine Collins (2010)

 Catherine has appeared, both led and alone, in various high profile cases on behalf of the Metropolitan Police, advising in relation to warrants, production orders and judicial review matters connected thereto.

 Catherine is an experienced, careful and thorough advocate with a background in criminal litigation.
 Her general criminal work encompasses the full range of offences in the Crown, Magistrates’ and Youth Courts.
 In addition to conventional criminal work, Catherine has represented the interests of individuals affected by criminal proceedings, including those who are subject to witness summonses.
 She has appeared in the Court of Appeal, led and alone, in relation to fraud, general crime and POCA.
+She has represented clients in relation to offences under the Computer Misuse Act and has advised in relation to the potential commission of offences, and ancillary proceedings, arising from online crimes.

 In addition to criminal and financial litigation, Catherine has experience representing interested parties in inquests, and worked on the preparatory stages of the Hillsborough inquest.